Sranjansahu0/FastAPI_Demo/README.md

 # FastAPI_Demo
-Here are some basic operations that we do generally i.e., CRUD ( Create, Read, Update, Delete) Author - Sameer
+Here are some basic operations that we do generally i.e., CRUD ( Create, Read, Update, Delete).
+Author - Sameer